paulie-o74/paul_thomas_pt/README.md

 ### Performing tests on various devices
 The website was tested on the following devices:
-- Lenovo Yoga 2 Pro (both in pc and tablet mode)
+- HP desktop
+- Macbook
-- Honor 20 pro
+- iPad
-- Xiaomi Redmi Note 7
+- iPhone X
+- Huawei mobile

-In addition, the website was tested using Google Chrome Developer Tools Device Toggeling option for all available device options.
+In addition, the site was tested using Google Chrome Developer Tools Device Toggeling option for all available device options.

 ### Browser compatability
 The website was tested on the following browsers:
 - Google Chrome
 - Mozilla Firefox
-- Microsoft Egde
+- Safari

 ### Testing user stories

-1. As a first time user, I want to know where the restaurant is lokated
+1. As a first time user, I want to know what services are offered by Paul Thomas PT.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|